jagthedrummer/seshy-lander/source/subscriptions.html.markdown

 Here are a few examples to help illustrate how it works.

+### Contributor

+If a friend or band mate invites you to contribute to one of their projects it won't cost you anything.

+You can download any projects that they share with you, and any changes you make will be automatically shared with them.

+If you start a new project you can request to transfer it to your friend or band mate.
+If they accept the project then it will count towards their storage quota.

+The Contributor plan comes with enough storage that you should be able to have at least a couple of works-in-progress that haven't been handed off yet.

 ### Solo Artist

 This is the simplest scenario, and it's pretty easy.
 You'd start a subscription